7 Energy Trading Platforms in The UK December 2023

 Trading the Commodities Themselves

-One way of energy trading is to trade the commodities themselves.
+One way of trading energy is to trade the commodities themselves.
 This can be done in 3 ways: the spot market, the futures market, and the CFDs market.
 If you’re not looking to buy physical energy units such as a barrel of oil or a block of natural gas, then you need to understand the different types of markets that are available.
 The two main markets are the spot market and the futures market.

 The primary difference between the two is that the spot market shows you the current price of the asset, as in the price at which you can immediately buy and sell the asset.
 This price is derived from the interbank spot market and the different over the counter global markets.
-This spot price is the benchmark for different types of energy trading and plays an integral role in the industry.
+This spot price is the benchmark for different types of power trading and plays an integral role in the industry.

 On the other hand, energy futures such as oil and natural gas futures have expiry dates, which could be anywhere from a few months to a couple of years.
 The normal expiry period for an energy futures contract is 12 months.
 Owning a futures contract entitles you to buy or sell a particular asset at a fixed price in the future.
 The price of futures contracts is higher than the spot prices because there are a lot of costs involved in carrying a futures contract, such as storage, insurance, and interest rate financing.